Last Updated on October 30, 2024 by Owen McGab Enaohwo

 There are several types of learning and development programs available which may be applied based on certain factors present in an organization.

-An organization may select which program best suits its needs by viewing its employee size, diversity, average employee education level, nature of professional activities, and so on.
+An organization may select which program best suits its needs by viewing its employee size, diversity in the workplace, average employee education level, nature of professional activities, and so on.

 Some of the most popular learning and development programs include: